tony/cv/README.rst

 -----------------------------
 - Written from scratch

-  No vue-cli or create-react-app
+  No vue-cli or create-react-app [#]_

   Better understanding, control of what's being used

+  **Spin-off** core webpack starter projects.
+MIT licensed.
-  Spin offs into vanilla webpack projects (MIT licensed, fork to add your own loaders / wire-in to your project):
+  Fork to add your own loaders / wire-in to your project:

   - https://github.com/tony/vue-typescript-vanilla-starter
   - https://github.com/tony/react-typescript-vanilla-starter

+  .. [#] Early stages: tsconfig.json and app.tsx/entrypoint/templates
+     were copied over in early commits (see credits)

 - Typescript